UniverseScript/UniverseScript/README.md

   Troll()
 end

+      if cmd == "bring" then
+        plrcheck(args1)
+        ct("tp "..gplr.." me")
+      end

       -- Add this to your cmds table if needed
 -- table.insert(cmds, "Florida")

 -- Add this inside the plr.Chatted:Connect function